nishanthbhat07/moviefix-app/README.md

 ## Setup
-1. he project is built using YARN package manager
+1. The project is built using YARN package manager
 2. Node js Version - 18 and above
 3. Built using expo with latest react native version (0.74)
 4. Clone the repo `git clone https://github.com/nishanthbhat07/moviefix-app.git`